animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-To reference Regions already configured in a {data-store-name} native `cache.xml` file, use the `lookup-region` element.
+To reference Regions already configured in a GemFire native `cache.xml` file, use the `lookup-region` element.
 Simply declare the target Region name with the `name` attribute.
 For example, to declare a bean definition identified as `ordersRegion` for an existing Region